AventusDAO/avn-gateway-api/avn-gateway/README.md

 ## Overview
-The setup of the authorisation, layers, lambdas and routes of a gateway is handled by the Makefile.

-Each environment has its own variables which can be set in the other `*.yml` files (eg: `cba-uat.yml`)

 Layers (code shared between lambdas) are contained in folders (eg: `common/`)

 Lambdas are contained in `*-handler.js` files (eg: `poll-handler.js`)